kevinolega/businessideasph/_posts/2018-04-01-mind-business.md

 **1. Attempt to do less.**

 If a task isn't important or there would be no consequences for not doing it, stop doing it.

 Putting in more effort at an unimportant task won't make it any more important.

 **2. Identify key tasks**

 Out of a list of twenty tasks, it's usually two or four of those are the most important.

 Learn to identify those tasks.

 Do those tasks well and excel.

+One challenge I often encounter is that, all tasks seem to look important.

+Sometimes your boss insists that everything is important.

-One challenge is often, all tasks look important but one question you can ask yourself is, what task, when completed will make your other tasks easier or unnecessary?
+But one question you can ask yourself is...

+> "What task, when completed will make your other tasks easier or unnecessary?"

 **3. Take better care of yourself**

 What is missing in your life?

 Where are you doing poorly in terms of physical maintenance?

+How about mental well-being?

+How about emotional well-being?

-How about mental?
-How about emotional?
-How about financial?
+How about your finances?

 How about relationships?

-How about spirirtual?
+How is your spiritual practice?

 What is missing?

-What can you do to take better care of that area?
+What can you do to take better care of yourself that area?

 Who can you ask for help?

 **4. Get some help**

 If you can't do something well, perhaps you can get help from someone who does that exact thing well.

 If you're trying to force yourself to do something that you hate, your day to day will always feel like fighting an uphill battle.

 Consider that someone loves to do the task that you hate.

 Ask that person to do that and pay them instead of wasting your day often not getting anything important done.

+I can help you.

+All you have to do is start talking to me.